atomist/sdm/README.md

 - _On repo creation_.
 When a new repository has been created, we often want to perform additional actions, such as provisioning an issue tracker.
 We provide a hook for this and also demonstrate how to add GitHub topics based on initial repo content.
-- _On push to a repo._ This is often a trigger for code review or other actions based on code.
+- _On push to a repo._ This is often a trigger for code review or other actions based on the code.
 Specifically, we allow
    - Analysis of semantic diffs: What is the meaning of what changed?
 	- Code review, including using external tools such as Checkstyle
 	- Autofixes: Linting or making other automatic corrections such as supplying missing license files